LegendaryB/NeatInput/README.md

 This is version 2.0 of the library.
 I decided to increase the version of the library directly from 1.0.4 to 2.0.0 because it brings breaking changes.
 The old NeatInput NuGet package is obsolete and not supported anymore.

+The entire api of the library has changed so you need to make some adjustments when upgrading to 2.

+## Documentation
-All the class names and methods have changed.
-I will move the old documentation how to use the library to the wiki.
-The new documentation will also be in the wiki.
+The documentation can be found in the wiki.

 ## Contributing